alissatroiano/The-Grim-Repo/README.md

 **- Game:** Allows the user to play the games, by clicking on one of two text-based prompts sent to them through the browser.

 - “The End”: Let’s the user know when they have finished their story, by directing them to one of (several) endings.

+## Credits

+- The text-based image of the Grim Reaper was copied from [ASCII Art Archive](https://www.asciiart.eu/mythology/grim-reapers)